fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 If we created another `GoodDog` object, for example, with `fido = GoodDog.new('Fido')`, then the `@name` instance variable for the `fido` object would contain the string "Fido".
 Every object's state is _unique_, and instance variables are how we keep track.

-Once initialised, instance variables are available to instance methods *throughout the class* - this is how instance methods are able to return values without needing to take them as arguments (see below example of string interpolation with the `fido` object).
+__Once initialised__, instance variables are available to instance methods *throughout the class* - this is how instance methods are able to return values without needing to take them as arguments (see below example of string interpolation with the `fido` object).

-Another useful mental model is that classes don't define instance variables, they _define attributes_.

-An *instance variable* is named by the class, but each object created from the class __creates its own copy of the instance variable__, and its value contributes to the overall *state* of the object.

-With this definition, note in particular that __the instance variable is actually not part of the class__; therefore, it can't be inherited.
-The subclass does know about the name, but it's merely using that name as a handle for the value it contains.

-Ruby's instance variables are __not inherited__ and have nothing to do with the inheritance mechanism.
-The reason that they sometimes appear to be inherited is that instance variables are created by the methods that first assign values to them, and those methods are often inherited or chained (i.e. getter and setter methods).

-An *attribute* is an instance variable name _and value_.
-More specifically, an attribute must be accessible __outside the methods defined by the class__; this means you need either a getter or setter method, or both.

-If both are missing, you only have an instance variable and a value (you can think of this as a "private attribute" if you want, but it doesn't really help).
-An attribute's getter and setter methods will be inherited by a superclass, but, the __instance variable name and value behind the attribute do not participate in inheritance__.

-Every object has state.
-State is the *collection of all instance variables and their values defined for an object*.
-Since state is part of the *object*, not the class, state is __not inherited__.

 Instance variables __do not exist prior to an object being created and a value being assigned to them__ (i.e. no inheritance is possible).
 Consider the following code:
 ```